Leg cramps are one of the most common symptoms women experience when expecting.

 How to Have an Epsom Salt Bath:

-Simply dissolve a cup or two of epsom salt in a warm tub of water and soak for 15 minutes or until the water has cooled, up to three times per week.
-(Note: this is not recommended for those with health conditions such as heart problems, high blood pressure or diabetes.)
+Dissolve a cup or two of Epsom salt in a warm tub of water and soak for 15 minutes or until the water has cooled, up to three times per week.
+(Note: this is not recommended for those with health conditions such as heart problems, high blood pressure, or diabetes.)